aiidateam/aiida-registry/README.md

 A url pointing to a JSON file which holds all keyword args as given to the setuptools.setup function at install.

 #### code_home
-The homepage of your plugin.
+The link to the homepage of your plugin.

+#### documentation_url
+The link to the online documentation for your plugin.